 Book Chat Example:

-The book The Color Monster teaches students about expressing feelings and emotions.
+The book The Color Monster teaches students how to express feelings and emotions.

 While reading The Color Monster, you may ask students questions.